-Description of the S&P Energy Select Sector Index
+The S&P Energy Select Sector Index

 The S&P Energy Select Sector Index is a modified market capitalization-based index that is calculated and disseminated by S&P Dow Jones Indices LLC ("S&P Dow Jones").
-The S&P Energy Select Sector Index is intended to provide an indication of the pattern of common stock price movements of companies that are components of the S&P

-500® Index and are involved in the development or production of energy.
+The S&P Energy Select Sector Index is intended to provide an indication of the pattern of common stock price movements of companies that are components of the S&P 500[®] Index and are involved in the development or production of energy.
 The S&P Energy Select Sector Index includes companies in the following two industries: (i) oil, gas and consumable fuels and (ii) energy equipment and services.
 The Energy Select Sector Index was launched on December 16, 1998 and had an initial value of 235.88.
-As of November 28, 2014, the S&P Energy Select Sector Index represented approximately 8.4% of the S&P 500® Index based on the market capitalization of the stocks.
+As of July 31, 2015, the S&P Energy Select Sector Index represented approximately 7.1% of the S&P 500[®] Index based on the market capitalization of the stocks.

-All disclosures contained in this preliminary pricing supplement regarding the S&P Energy Select Sector Index, the Select Sector Indices and the S&P 500® Index, including the makeup, method of calculation and changes of their respective components, are derived from publicly available information prepared by S&P Dow Jones.
+All disclosures contained in this pricing supplement regarding the S&P Energy Select Sector Index, the Select Sector Indices and the S&P 500[®] Index, including the makeup, method of calculation and changes of their respective components, are derived from publicly available information prepared by S&P Dow Jones.
 Neither Citigroup Inc. nor CGMI has independently verified such information.

-The S&P Energy Select Sector Index is one of nine Select Sector sub-indices of the S&P 500® Index (each, a "Select Sector Index" and collectively, the "Select Sector Indices").
-The stocks included in the Select Sector Indices are selected by Merrill, Lynch, Pierce, Fenner & Smith, Inc., acting as the index compilation agent (the "Index Compilation Agent"), in consultation with S&P Dow Jones from the universe of companies defined as the S&P 500® Index.
-The composition and weighting of the stocks included in the Select Sector Indices will likely differ from the composition and weighting of stocks included in any similar S&P 500® sector index that is published and disseminated by S&P Dow Jones.
+The S&P Energy Select Sector Index is one of nine Select Sector sub-indices of the S&P 500[®] Index (each, a "Select Sector Index" and collectively, the "Select Sector Indices").
+The stocks included in the Select Sector Indices are selected by Merrill, Lynch, Pierce, Fenner & Smith, Inc., acting as the index compilation agent (the "Index Compilation Agent"), in consultation with S&P Dow Jones from the universe of companies defined as the S&P 500[®] Index.
+The composition and weighting of the stocks included in the Select Sector Indices will likely differ from the composition and weighting of stocks included in any similar S&P 500[®] sector index that is published and disseminated by S&P Dow Jones.
 S&P Dow Jones acts as the index calculation agent in connection with the calculation and dissemination of the Select Sector Indices.
-S&P Dow Jones' only relationship to the Index Compilation Agent is the licensing of certain trademarks and trade names of S&P Dow Jones and of the S&P 500® Index which is determined, composed and calculated by S&P
+S&P Dow Jones' only relationship to the Index Compilation Agent is the licensing of certain trademarks and trade names of S&P Dow Jones and of the S&P 500[®] Index which is determined, composed and calculated by S&P Dow Jones without regard to the Index Compilation Agent.
+The Select Sector Indices are developed and maintained in accordance with the following criteria: